-The Company has adopted a Board diversity policy on 10 February 2017 to achieve diversity within the Board.
+The Company has adopted a Board diversity policy on 10 February 2017 and such policy is revised on 23 March 2022 to achieve diversity within the Board.

 The Board diversity policy aimed to set out the approach to achieve diversity of the Board.
 The Company considers that diversity of the Board can be achieved through the consideration of a number of factors, including but not limited to gender, age, cultural and educational background, professional experience, skills, knowledge and length of service.